harrystevens4/c-code/docs/daemon-core.md

-# How to use `daemon-core.c` and coresponding `daemon-core.h`
+# How to use `daemon-core.c` and corresponding `daemon-core.h`

+## Errors

+Most of the socket functions, when they experience an error, will print an error to `stdout`, and if critical enough to affect the return value, will `exit(EXIT_FAILURE)`.
+If this is not desired, the `extern int non_lethal_errors` can be set to 1, and will result in functions returning -1 or null depending on if they return an int or not, allowing better control of error handling.

 ## Sockets

-To allow inter-process comunication, the `daemon-core.c` provides functions for Unix domain sockets in order to simplify the process.
+To allow inter-process communication, the `daemon-core.c` provides functions for Unix domain sockets in order to simplify the process.
 The following functions are provided:

 ### `int make_named_socket(const char *filename)`

 This function creates a server socket, bound to the file path specified as a string.
 It then returns the socket created as an integer.
 Note: this function only creates and binds the socket.
 You must set up listening and connection accepting.
-Note: you are recomended to have the file for the socket in the `/tmp` directory, due to having the property of reseting on restart, ensuring you will not have binding issues after a restart if the socket is not closed properly.
+Note: you are recommended to have the file for the socket in the `/tmp` directory, due to having the property of resetting on restart, ensuring you will not have binding issues after a restart if the socket is not closed properly.

 Returns 0 on success.